UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to delete a skill, so that I can remove it from my list.

   Acceptance criteria:
-  - [x] I can delete a skill by its id
   - [x] I can delete a skill by its name

 - [ ] 6 - Register a new project